PAGE TOP

 2. Emphasis on CSR (Corporate Social responsibility)

-The Company group has established a CSR Promotion Committee and a CSR Promotion Office to ensure that CSR is positioned as a major component in our Management Philosophy and Mid-Term Business Vision.
+The Company group has established a CSR Planning Committee and a CSR Planning Office to ensure that CSR is positioned as a major component in our Corporate Policy and Corporate Visions.
 These organizations are responsible for planning and monitoring Company CSR activities, as well as for summarizing the results of said activities in the Company's Sustainability Report.

 3. Ensuring Greater Compliance